If you’ve had to adapt your home because someone living there has a disability, you may be able to get a council tax reduction.

-If possible, let us have a written note from a qualified professional, such as an occupational therapist or social worker, to confirm the person’s disability.
-It should also indicate that the extra space, room or adaptation of your home is essential to the disabled person’s wellbeing.
+If possible, let us have a written note to confirm the disability.
+It should be from a qualified professional, such as an occupational therapist or social worker.
+It should also say why the extra space, room or adaptation of your home is essential for the disabled person.

 You can send us your evidence electronically by scanning the relevant documents and uploading them with the evidence attachment form.

 If you qualify for council tax band reduction

 Your reduction in council tax will start from the date you made your application.
 If you want us to consider awarding it from an earlier date, you must provide evidence to show that you met the qualifying criteria from that date.